-Melissa Hartmann de Barros of HLB: “We made the papaya a staple item in European stores”
+Melissa Hartmann de Barros of HLB Specialties: “We made the papaya a staple item in European stores”

 Though still seen as an exotic fruit by many, papayas can be found at almost any major retailer in Europe and North America.
 HLB Tropical Food, which was formed in Germany by Homero Levy de Barros, was a major player in the development of the papaya market in Europe.
 When Levy de Barros moved to the US with his family to set up a new independent branch of the company which was called HLB Specialties, they also helped grow and develop the North American market.